-After spending a full week shortlisting some of the most deserving laptops, we are excited to present our final list of the best laptops for Autodesk Maya.
+After spending a whole week shortlisting some of the most deserving laptops, we are excited to present our final list of the best laptops for Autodesk Maya.

-Our top pick (Asus ROG Strix G15 – Amazon) is a fantastic laptop that has the right blend of features and comes at a surprisingly good price tag.
+Our top pick (Asus ROG Strix G16 – Amazon) is a fantastic laptop that has the right blend of features and comes at a surprisingly good price tag.

 Going down the list you will find more exciting stuff such as laptops with a dual-screen (which is great for productivity) as well as the most value-for-money laptop for Maya at the number 4 spot.

 In a hurry?
 Here are our top picks…

 1. Asus ROG Strix G16 – Hands down “the Best” laptop for Maya